Adam Svensson Betting Profile: The Sentry - PGA TOUR

 Svensson's Best Finishes

-- Svensson participated in 34 tournaments last season, picking up one win with two top-five finishes and four finishes in the top 10.
+- Svensson last season played 34 tournaments, picking up one win with two top-five finishes and four finishes in the top 10.

-- Last season Svensson's best performance came at The RSM Classic.
-He shot -19 and won the title (his only win last season).
+- Last season Svensson's best performance came at The RSM Classic, where he won the title with a score of -19.

-- Svensson collected 1014 points last season, placing 38th in the FedExCup standings.
+- Svensson collected 1014 points last season, ranking 38th in the FedExCup standings.

 Svensson's Strokes Gained Rankings